Supi (weapon)

 The supi is a war club of the Solomon Islands.

 Uses

-Cut from iron wood, its diamond shaped head is specific of the Solomon Islands.
+Cut from iron wood, its diamond shaped head is specific to the Solomon Islands.
 About thirty centimetres long, it has a carved striking head with well-marked ribs.
 It is native to Malaita island.
 Besides its common name of supi, it can sometimes be referred to as a supe or subi.
 Some were carved from whale bones.
 The handle was sheathed with coconut fibre braiding, sometimes engraved or inlaid with shells.
 Some, carved with a crocodile face at their end, were reserved for the tribes chiefs.